Naked Evil: Distribution

 Naked Evil was sent to theatres in the UK as a supporting feature in 1966 but had only a short run as it was given 'little recognition' by Columbia Pictures and as such it 'duly vanished from sight'.
 Hamilton writes that the film was given an X certificate by the British Board of Film Classification (BBFC), which meant that it could not be shown in theatres to people under age 16.
 However, the website of the BBFC itself says that Naked Evil was granted an A certificate on 17 January 1966, meaning at the time that the film was considered 'more suitable for adults' than for children.

 Similarly, a theatrical poster from the US shows that the Motion Picture Association of America (MPAA) rated the picture PG; i.e. 'Parental Guidance Suggested' as 'some material may not be suitable for children'.
 The rating was not age-specific.

 The first distribution to theatres in the US was by Saxton Films in 1973, followed by a re-release in 1975 by Hampton International and another re-release by Independent International Pictures in 1979.
 The American releases sandwiched distribution by Saguenay Films in Canada in 1974.

-During its initial release in the US, Naked Evil was the second feature on a double-bill with 'the near-forgotten Euro-import, The Gorilla Gang (1968), which is the English-language version of the (West) German crime thriller, Der Gorilla von Soho.
+During its initial release in the US, Naked Evil was the second feature on a double-bill with The Gorilla Gang (1968), the English-language version of the (West) German crime thriller, Der Gorilla von Soho.
 The American releases of Naked Evil contains scenes that were tinted 'variously red, green, blue and amber', a process known as 'Evil Color' or 'MultiColor' Under either name, the gimmick did little beyond causing viewers 'occasional confusion and eyestrain'.
 After a short time, Naked Evil was relegated to be the third film on triple-bills at drive-in theatres.